uzeportal/bbb-mp4/README.md

 #### Inspired by

-This projects builds on the ideas from several other projects, especially:
+bbb-mp4 project builds on the ideas from several other projects, especially:

 [puppetcam](https://github.com/muralikg/puppetcam)